dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 # Introduction

+OpenID Connect is a protocol that enables a Relying Party (RP) to delegate authentication and obtain identity claims to an OpenID Connect Provider (OP).

+When authenticating with OpenID Connect, RP provides a nonce in its authentication request.
+The ID Token signed and returned by the OP contains the nonce and claims about the user.
+When verifying the ID Token, the RP confirms it contains the nonce, binding the session that made the request to the response.

+When an RP wants to prove to another system that it has authenticated a user, it may present the ID Token as a bearer token.
+However, bearer tokens are vulnerable to theft and replay attacks - if an attacker intercepts the ID Token, they can impersonate the authenticated user to downstream systems that accept a ID Token as a bearer token.

+By binding a cryptographic key to the ID Token, the RP can prove to downstream systems not only that a user has been authenticated, but that the RP itself was the original recipient of that authentication.
+This transforms the ID Token from a vulnerable bearer token into a proof-of-possession token that provides stronger security guarantees.

-Some applications use proof of possession of a private key for authentication.
-OpenID Connect provides a protocol to delegate authentication and obtain identity claims to another service.
-This document specifies an extension to OpenID Connect to bind a public key to an OpenID Connect ID Token by profiling OpenID Connect 1.0, RFC8628 - OAuth 2.0 Device Authorization Grant, and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP).
+This specification profiles OpenID Connect 1.0, RFC8628 - OAuth 2.0 Device Authorization Grant, and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.

 ## Requirements Notation and Conventions